vijay03/cs360v-f20/Lab2.md

 ### Submission and Deadline

 Please submit your code for part-1 and part-2 and the assembly_code.md readme via gitolite.
+To mark your submission, please have a commit labelled "Lab 2 submission.
+0/1/.. slip days used.".
+You can modify and add a dummy file for this commit if you want.
+We will consider the last such commit for evaluation.
 The deadline for lab-2 of project-1 is:

 ```diff
 + October 19th, 11:59 PM CST